 As it approached 11pm they asked us all to pack up and go and finish any drinks we had left in the main bar upstairs.
 Presumably so they could pack everything away for the night without us lingering in the way.

-It was a very fun evening, and worth what we paid, especially if we were bigger eaters we would have got more for our money but I think we managed that in drinks anyway, especially having seen how much regular drinks were in the main bar – the unlimited drinks and food for a girl cost the same as two drinks in the main bar…
+It was a very fun evening, and worth what we paid.
+Especially if we were bigger eaters we would have got more for our money.
+Although I think we managed that in drinks anyway, especially having seen how much regular drinks were in the main bar.
+The unlimited drinks and food for a girl cost the same as two drinks in the main bar…

 Definitely check it out if you are in Dubai midweek and want to go to a pool party!